inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig5.md

    and we rarely dared to push changes without having heard with the rest of the group. if this was a decent thing to change.
 Later, we have gained better self-confidence in this area, and the whole group has greatly improved their knowledge of git.
-   - If we were to further develop the project, the first priority would be to improve the multiplayer functionality.
-Having the opportunity to play over the Internet, and not just over the LAN, would be a nice addition to our game. <br/>
-   With this in place, option cards would be the next on the list, along with other functionality such as statistics in the game, kill cam and animate the lasers that are being shot out.

 ## Part 2: Requirements